 VISA libraries provide an standardized application interface for user programs and outputs that communicate with standard hardware ports such as PC COM ports, PCI bus, and USB ports.
 VXI-11 compliant VISA libraries provide VXI-11 calls over the TCP/IP network to communicate with VXI-11 instruments as shown in Figure 3-2.
-Agilent and National Instruments (NI) provide VXI-11 capable VISA and SICL libraries with their graphical test application programs.
-While the more popular VISA libraries run in WIN32 operating systems, VISA libraries are available for some UNIX, LINUX and other operating systems.
+Agilent, Kikusui and National Instruments (NI) provide VXI-11 capable VISA and SICL libraries.
+While all three VISA libraries run in WIN32 operating systems, VISA libraries variations are available for some UNIX, LINUX and other operating systems.